bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ## Common Design and Coding Practices
 Please refer to the Design and Coding practices guideline for more information.
 For commerce projects, the following few considerations of great importance
+### Interface Driven Development
+All facades, services and data access objects should define and interfa
 ### Transactions
 This cannot be stressed enough for most ecommerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failues must lead to a rollback.
 Either everything passes and data is commiteed or nothing passes and a rollback is initiated.